Michael J. Miller, Ph.D.

 • Selected Publications

-Our culture is so saturated with "therapy" these days that it can be hard to know quite what therapy is.
-Here is some information about my credentials and what it's like to work with me:
+Our culture is now so saturated with "therapy" that it can be difficult to know what the word means.
+Here is some basic information about what you can expect from psychotherapy with me.

 I am a New York State-licensed clinical psychologist.
 I earned my Ph.D. at Duquesne University in 2007 and completed my residency at Stony Brook University.
-While most of my time these days is spent in research, I still maintain a small therapy practice and occasionally have openings for tele-video or in-person work.
+For much of my career, I focused on psychotherapy and teaching.
+While most of my time is now spent doing research, I maintain a small therapy practice and occasionally have openings for tele-video or in-person work.

 I sometimes see patients for multiple sessions per week.